Swish (payment): Overview

 The lower age limit has by several banks been removed for Swish and card usage, as part of the plans from banks to remove cash usage.
 There are limitations for children below 16, such as max 2000 kr per day for Swish.

+Swish is a member of the European Mobile Payment Systems Association.
+All Swish payments are settled through RIX-INST, a settlement system for instant payments that is operated by Sveriges Riksbank and connected to the Eurosystem's TARGET Instant Payment Settlement (TIPS) system.